MilesMcBain/breakerofchains/README.md

 By default the result of the last broken chain is saved in your environment as the variable `.chain` so you can immediately start passing it to further diagnostics.
-I’ve found this is nicer than `.Last.value` which is easy to accidently overwrite, and has a hard to remember the capitalisation scheme.
+I’ve found this is nicer than `.Last.value` which is easy to accidentally overwrite, and has a hard to remember the capitalisation scheme.

 Disable this behaviour with `options(breakerofchains_store_result =